jesusvimlet/multibackuper/README.md

 ### Clone

-Multibackuper actually clone the project, it does not keep a history of previous changes so if watch mode is enabled modification are stored in real time meaning that revert is not possible from the backups.
+Multibackuper actually clone the project, it does not keep a history of previous changes so if watch mode is enabled modification are stored in real time meaning that **revert is not possible from the backups**.

 ## TODO